Subtitle goes here

 We spent a good three hours or so chilling out in the warm (the temperature is between 37-39°C), therapeutic (the geothermal seawater of the lagoon is full of minerals and silica) water of this destination spa.

-You can also now get facials from the ash of the volcano that erupted not that long ago and caused chaos across Europe – so it’s good to know there was some benefit from it!
-Since my last visit five years ago a bar has now been installed in the middle of the Blue Lagoon.
-So you can partake in an ice cold beer, cocktail or ice-cream, while enjoying the warm geothermal waters.
+You can also now get facials from the ash of the volcano that erupted a few years ago and caused chaos across Europe – so it’s good to know there was some benefit from it!
+Since my last visit seven years ago a bar has now been installed in the middle of the Blue Lagoon.
+You can partake in an ice cold beer, cocktail or ice-cream, while enjoying the warm geothermal waters.
 I’m not sure whether it was psychological, but either way I genuinely felt revitalised when reluctantly we left to get the bus to our hotel.

-At around £12 it’s considerably cheaper than the Blue Lagoon, although as you might expect the facilities on offer are more basic – there are two steam rooms built on top of the geothermal area, and a cafe as well as the changing room areas.
+At around £12 Myvatn Nature Baths is considerably cheaper than the Blue Lagoon.
+As you might expect though the facilities on offer are more basic.
+There are two steam rooms built on top of the geothermal area, and a cafe as well as the changing room areas.
 During the winter time the Myvatn Nature Baths are open until 10pm so it’s also a great place to come at night and try and see the Northern Lights.
-Once again we were loathe to leave the therapeutic waters of The Myvan Nature Baths – this is one hidden gem in Iceland you’ll definitely find it hard to make a clean break from.
+Once again we were loathe to leave the therapeutic waters of The Myvan Nature Baths.
+This is one Iceland hidden gem you’ll definitely find it hard to make a clean break from.